Grade Appeals

 When students believe that they have grounds for appealing a grade issued by an instructor because of an occurrence of one or more of the above mentioned circumstances, the following procedures must be followed:

-The student must submit a written appeal to the School Dean within forty-five (45) days of the end date of the course.
-The student must provide clear documentation that demonstrates the occurrence of one or more of the above-listed grounds for appeal.
-Documentation may be in the form of e-mail correspondence, graded assignments, proof of timely submission, etc. The student must also provide evidence of the level of achievement in support of the particular grade that the student believes he/she should have been awarded.
-If the evidence meets the criteria, the dean forwards the student's written statement to the instructor for a response, which the instructor must provide within fifteen (15) days.
+The student must submit an e-form electronically via the student portal to the School Dean within forty-five (45) days of the submission of the grade for the course.
+The student must attach to the e-form clear substantiating documentation that demonstrates the occurrence of one or more of the above-listed grounds for appeal.
+Documentation may be in the form of e-mail correspondence, graded assignments, proof of timely submission, etc. The student must also attach documentary evidence of the level of achievement in support of the particular grade that the student believes he/she should have been awarded.
+If the evidence meets the criteria, the Dean forwards the student’s e-form to the instructor for a response, which the instructor must provide within fifteen (15) days.
 The dean then refers all documentation to the grade appeals committee.

 Grade Appeals Committee

-A standing committee within each school in San Diego, the grade appeals committee consists of three faculty members (full-time or associate) appointed by the appropriate school dean.
+A standing committee within each school in San Diego, the grade appeals committee consists of three or more faculty members (full-time or associate) appointed by the appropriate school Dean.
 The grade appeals committee considers the documentation and may decide either to change or uphold the grade.

-The grade appeals committee will render a final decision within thirty (30) days of receiving the grade appeal information from the dean.
-This decision is forwarded to the dean who informs the student, the instructor and the Registrar's Office of the decision in writing.
+The grade appeals committee will render a final decision within thirty (30) days of receiving the grade appeal e-form information from the Dean.
+This decision is then forwarded to the School Coordinator who notifies all of the following via an e-mail communication: the student, the instructor, and the Registrar’s Office.